Don Ashby: Early life and career

+Ashby was born in Kamloops, British Columbia.
+After excelling for the Calgary Centennials in junior hockey, he was drafted by the Toronto Maple Leafs as their first-round draft pick in the 1975 NHL Amateur Draft.
+He was traded to the Colorado Rockies in 1978.
+He was traded to the Edmonton Oilers for Bobby Schmautz in 1980.

 Ashby played 188 career NHL games, scoring 40 goals, 56 assists, and 96 points.
-He was drafted sixth overall by the Maple Leafs in the 1975 NHL Amateur Draft.

-He was married to Terry until his death in 1981.

 Death

 On May 30, 1981, a few days after finishing the 1980–81 season in which Ashby played with the CHL Wichita Wind, he and his wife, Terry, were involved in an automobile accident in the Okanagan Valley.
 The vehicle that they were driving was hit head-on by a pickup truck.
 Ashby was critically injured in the accident that occurred in the Okanagan Valley.
-Both he and his wife, Terry, were taken to the hospital in Kelowna, British Columbia, where he died afterwards from massive internal injuries.
+Both he and his wife, Terry, were taken to the hospital in Kelowna, [British Columbia, where he died from massive internal injuries.
 He was 26 years old at the time of his death in the accident.
 His wife, Terry, survived the accident and was treated in the hospital.
 His funeral was held four days later, on June 3.